 Well, let’s see if that’s indeed the case.
 From features, to practice to pros and cons to conclusion, we will find out if the bench is worth buying.

-Features of Merax Deluxe Weight Bench
+Merax Deluxe Foldable Bench

 The frame is made of heavy duty steel and should support the total weight of 800 pounds (362.9 kg).
 It’s upholstered in heavily durable vinyl and is made to last and easy to clean.
 The soft dense padding throughout the entire bench secures comfortable workout.
 The bottom part of the frame is equipped with small wheels for easy transportation.